blakeohare/crayon/README.md

 Google Mailing list/forum: https://groups.google.com/forum/#!forum/crayon-lang
 Use the stackoverflow tag "crayon" for any issues.
 This tag is monitored.

-# New in 0.2.0
+# New in 0.2.1
-There have been so many fundamental changes to the language since 0.1.7 that it's not even worth listing them all.
-It's essentially a new language and created a bulleted list diff between the two versions is not going to be useful.
-For learning the latest version language, please see one of the introduction tutorials in the Tutorials/ directory, which is conveniently up to date.
+The following have been added since 0.2.0

+* Localized compiler for Japanese and Spanish.

 # Setting up and Running Crayon
 If you have downloaded Crayon from the site (recommended) please read the instructions on the site (linked from download